Ji-shu: Early history

 The initial order which led to the sect was founded in by the itinerant Pure Land ascetic (nembutsu hijiri) Ippen.
 In addition to the practice of nembutsu, Ippen was strongly influenced by the teachings of the Pure Land master Shōkū, as well the practices of past wandering holy men (hijiri) like Kūya (903–972) and the hijiris of Mt.
 Kōya.
-Ippen was also influenced by Zen Buddhism and he even received Dharma transmission as a Zen master from Rōshi Kakushin.
+Ippen was also influenced by Zen Buddhism and he received Dharma transmission as a Zen master from Rōshi Kakushin.

 Ippen led his order on continual wandering throughout Japan (a practice called yugyō), visiting all major towns and holy places and gathering a following.
 The group promoted nembutsu practice to all people (including peasants and outcasts) through practices like the dancing nenbutsu and the distribution of talismans or ofuda.
 Ippen's community adopted numerous other religious practices from past wandering hijiri and local traditions like the yamabushi including mountain asceticism, pilgrimages to sacred places, retreats at sacred places hoping to receive divine messages in dreams or visions, funeral rites, and "the keeping of a register for recording the names of the faithful."